Millennials, Gen X and Baby Boomers: Business Travel Edition

 Global business travel is impacting companies all around the world.
 As it rapidly increases, employers are under pressure to ensure corporate travel policies are enforced throughout their organisation.
 In order to enforce a strong travel policy, employers must have a complete understanding of their employee demographics, and their different needs, wants and habits.
 A complete view on how each demographic want to consume business travel is vital to the future of your business and travel policy success.

-Millenials are more inclined to mix their personal and professional lives, making them more likely to extend business trips to explore a new city.
-As more and more Millenials enter the workforce, terms like Bleisure are being used a lot more.
+Millennials are more inclined to mix their personal and professional lives, making them more likely to extend business trips to explore a new city.
+As more and more Millennials enter the workforce, terms like Bleisure are being used a lot more.

 It looks like this generation’s view on business travel is entirely different to that of their Baby Boomer predecessors.